 In August 2020, plaintiffs filed a non-class action in the U.S. District Court for the Northern District of California against several financial institutions, alleging that U.S. dollar LIBOR has been suppressed through the present.
 In September 2022, the court granted the defendants' motion to dismiss, but granted plaintiffs leave to amend.
 Later in 2022, the plaintiffs filed an amended complaint and the defendants filed a motion to dismiss the amended complaint, which the court granted in October 2023.
 Plaintiffs filed a notice of appeal to the United States Court of Appeals for the Ninth Circuit and an amended notice of appeal in November 2023.
 Plaintiffs filed their appeal brief on 25 January 2024, and defendants filed their appeal brief on 25 March 2024.
 The Court affirmed the district court's decision dismissing the complaint on 9 December 2024.
 On 23 December 2024, plaintiffs filed a petition for rehearing.
+On 22 January 2025, the Court denied plaintiffs' petition for rehearing.
 On 22 April 2025, the plaintiffs filed a petition for certiorari seeking to have the U.S. Supreme Court hear their appeal.
 That petition is currently pending.